-In partnership with Sentara Medical Group, Regent University operates a health center on campus in CRB suite 188.
-Resident students pay a per-semester fee to cover the operating costs and have unlimited access to the health center at no additional charge.
+In partnership with Sentara Medical Group, Regent University operates a health center on campus in Constitution Hall (Regent Commons), room 103.
+Resident students and block-tuition CAS commuters pay a per-semester fee to cover the operating costs and have unlimited access to the health center at no additional charge.
 The health center is staffed by a Nurse Practitioner who can diagnose and treat minor illnesses and injuries.
 Contact information and hours are located online at www.regent.edu/healthcenter.